A look on equations describing pseudospherical surfaces: Equations describing pseudospherical surfaces

-\begin{remark} The theory of PSS equations, even though purely geometric, was born in the context of integrable systems.
+\begin{remark}[{Geometric integrability and AKNS integrability are not equivalent}] The theory of PSS equations, even though purely geometric, was born in the context of integrable systems.
 That is why the earlier papers in the area were concerned with equations that are integrable.
-The intense research carried out by K. Tenenblat and her co-workers shows that the land of PSS equations is larger than that of integrable equations in the AKNS sense. \end{remark}
+The intense research carried out by K. Tenenblat and her co-workers shows that the land of PSS equations is larger than that of integrable equations in the AKNS sense.

+It is also worth mentioning that even though geometric integrability and AKNS integrability are related and shared by a number of equations, they are not equivalent.
+The Cavalcanti and Tenenblat equation